• Project Highlight

 The Science Education Partnership Award (SEPA) program supports educational activities for pre-kindergarten to grade 12 (P–12) students that contribute to workforce development to meet the nation’s biomedical, behavioral and clinical research needs.

 SEPA promotes partnerships among biomedical and clinical researchers and teachers, schools, museums, science centers, media experts, and other educational organizations.
-The program provides opportunities for students to explore careers in basic or clinical research, for teachers to participate in professional development in science and health content and teaching, and improves community health literacy through activities at science centers and other educational settings.
+The program provides opportunities for students to explore careers in basic or clinical research and healthcare, for teachers to participate in professional development in science and health content and teaching, and improves community health literacy through activities at science centers and other educational settings.

 SEPA K–12 resources are aligned with state and national K–12 standards for science, technology, engineering and mathematics (STEM) teaching and learning and are rigorously evaluated for effectiveness.
 SEPA is sponsored by the National Institute of General Medical Sciences (NIGMS), a component of the National Institutes of Health (NIH).